mmbman/Katagiri/jewel-mirror-awareness.md

 Someone can explain seventy percent of how to become a buddha, but they cannot explain the other thirty percent.
 But to become a buddha, you have to be a Buddha every day.
 That means one hundred percent.

-So when he gave me the purse all I had to do was become a buddha and recieve the purse and buy a ticket.
+So when he gave me the purse all I had to do was become a buddha and receive the purse and buy a ticket.
 That is all I as an attendant had to do.

-Do you understand?

 That is to say, you need the practice of patience.
 And you need to be stupid, not smart.
 That stupidity lies in living your life just like a leaping fish.
 If you don’t have the money, do something else for him.
 Immediately.